yiwenzcmu/MLIP_Lab7/README.md

 ### Complete the loading process
 For _WORK_DIR/load_model.py_:
 1. Provide the tracking server uri in Line 6.
 2. Provide the uri of registered model in Line 10.
 To obtain the uri, you need to visit your [tracking server webpage](http://127.0.0.1:6001).
 Clike the **Experiment** section on the top.
 Click your experiment on the left side.
 Click the runs under **run name** column.
 Click on the artifacts on the top.
-On the screen's right side, under **Make Prediction** section, you can see something like _logged_model = 'runs:/69c93a9c4bd14210871e7ee78483f30e/iris_model'_. **This string is the uri you need**.
+On the screen's right side, under **Make Prediction** section, you can see something like _logged_model = 'runs:/69c93a9c4bd14210871e7ee78483f30e/iris_model'_. **This string is the uri you need**. **Show TA this page for deliverable 2**
-Now, please **run `python load_model.py`** This should print out a prediction on your screen. **Please show this to TA as the second deliverable.**
+Now, please **run `python load_model.py`** This should print out a prediction on your screen. **Please show this to TA for deliverable 2.**

 ## Deploy MLFlow Registered Model as Docker Container.
+Now, we use MLFlow to help us with deployment.
+MLFlow can pack a registered model into a docker container server.
+It also provides inference protocol in [Local Inference Spec Page](https://mlflow.org/docs/latest/deployment/deploy-model-locally.html#local-inference-server-spec).
+Let us build a docker container based on run id we previously obtained in [Complete the loading process](#Complete-the-loading-process).
+1. According to [MLFlow models documentation](https://mlflow.org/docs/latest/cli.html?highlight=docker#mlflow-models-build-docker), run `mlflow models build-docker --model-uri "<Previously obtained runs:/ uri>" --name "lab7"` to build the docker image.
+2. Run `sudo docker run -p 6002:8080 "lab7"` to launch the server.
+3. Run `WORK_DIR/test_inference.sh` to send a test inference to the server. **Show TA the console output of test inference for deliverable 3.**
 ### Additional Reference
 [Explore MLFlow with Databricks](https://mlflow.org/blog/databricks-ce)